Discovering Daruanak Island, Camsur

 The island is in Barangay Balogo, on our way we passed by Petron and Shell depots, this structure actually is owned by the oil companies.

-Also we can see and passed by Pasacao Port which hosts inter-island ships transporting goods.
+Saw and passed by Pasacao Port which hosts inter-island ships transporting goods.

-Just saw this ship docked in the middle of the sea on our way to the island.
+Ships are anchored in the middle of the sea on our way to the island.

 The island as seen from afar, it is conical shaped and looks barren.